 She got as far as Broken Bow.
 Her eyes were gritty, her stomach acidic.
 Her head throbbed with her heartbeat, and her mouth tasted like death.
 She found a cheap motel, slept until nightfall.
 When she woke, she checked her phone, and found it blown up with texts from her sister, voicemail from her mother, and a message from her boss telling her she was on probation.
 Nothing from Trevor, or Jill, or Mike, or any of her other so-called friends.
-The only people who ever reached out to Ashley were the ones who wanted to control her.
+The only people who ever reached out were the ones who wanted to control her.
 It was the story of her life.

 She needed a shower, and a toothbrush.
 Instead, she washed her face, ran a hand through her tangled hair, and headed out in search of sustenance.
 She found a bar where she blended in with her wrinkled scrubs and sallow complexion, ordered a burger with fries and a beer, and sat mesmerized by a sun-weathered man, ‘Edward’ stitched on his work shirt, who slowly peeled the label off his empty bottle.